MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 1. In the **Properties** pane, in the **Description** box, enter: *Based on standard cost*.

 	*Descriptions can be applied to tables, columns, hierarchies, or measures.
-In the **Fields** pane, description text is revealed in a tooltip when a report author hovers their cursor over the field.*
+In the **Data** pane, description text is revealed in a tooltip when a report author hovers their cursor over the field.*

 1. Select the **Quantity** column.